Tenements-facades-project/wrofacade/docs/technologies.md

 4. Merge all instance-specific grammars into one grammar (which just produces input examples with equal probabilities).
 5. Iteratively perform _nonterminals merging_ - in this process, two nonterminals are chosen
-and merged into _one nonterminal_, such that the grammar has lower number of nonterminals (is "more stochastic") with possibly high grammar's likelihood on input examples.
+and merged into _one nonterminal_, such that the grammar has a lower number of nonterminals (is "more stochastic") with as high likelihood on input examples as possible.

 ### Lattices creation